 For most people, flu is an unpleasant illness, but it is not serious.
 However, certain people are more likely to develop serious complications of flu, such as bronchitis and pneumonia.
 Influenza immunisation has been recommended in the UK since the late 1960s, with the aim of protecting clinically at-risk groups who are at a higher risk of influenza-associated morbidity and mortality.
 In 2000, the policy was extended to include all people aged 65 years and over, and in 2010 pregnancy was added as a clinical risk category.
 In 2013 to 2014, the childhood programme was first implemented to target children from the ages of two to nine years.
 This was extended in 2018 to 2019 to all those aged 10 years old.

-The ambition for flu vaccine coverage is to reach or exceed 75% uptake for people aged 65 years and over as recommended by the World Health Organisation (WHO).
-In England, flu vaccine uptake in people aged 65 years and over has fluctuated over time between 71% and 75%.
-The WHO target was last met in the winter of 2005-06, when flu vaccine uptake reached 75.3%.
-Notably, there was a drop in flu vaccine uptake to 70.5% in 2016-17.
-Seasonal data collection runs from September to February, and so far in 2019-20 (between 1 September 2019 and 31 December 2019), uptake has reached 70.6%.
+The ambition for flu vaccine coverage is to reach or exceed 75% uptake for people aged 65 years and over, as recommended by the World Health Organization (WHO).
+In England, between 2004-05 and 2019-20, flu vaccine uptake fluctuated between 71% and 75%.
+Provisional data from the winter of 2020-21 (between 1 September 2020 and 30 November 2020) shows that uptake in people aged 65 years and over reached 77%.
+This is the first time the WHO target has been met since the winter of 2005-06, when flu vaccine uptake reached 75%.

-Between 2007 and 2017, the UK had some of the highest levels of flu vaccination coverage among those aged 65 and over, compared to other OECD countries.
-In 2017, 72.6% of registered patients aged 65 and over were immunised.
-The Netherlands and the UK consistently have the highest levels of flu vaccine coverage, while Finland, Denmark and Germany generally have the lowest levels of coverage.
+Between 2007 and 2019, England had some of the highest levels of flu vaccination coverage among those aged 65 and over compared to other OECD countries.
+In 2019, 72% of registered patients aged 65 and over were immunised.
+The Netherlands and the UK have among the highest levels of flu vaccine coverage, while Finland, Denmark and Germany have the lowest levels of coverage.

 About this data

-It is important to note that influenza vaccine uptake data is only a snapshot of the GP registered patients vaccinated at the time of data extraction.
+England time series: It is important to note that influenza vaccine uptake data is only a snapshot of the GP registered patients vaccinated at the time of data extraction.
 Data captured at the time of data extraction will exclude, for example, updates to patient records on vaccination status, newly-registered patients or changes in clinical risk status.
 For example, patients who are vaccinated, but have not had their electronic patient record updated by the time of data extraction, will be included within the denominator, but will not be included in the count of the number vaccinated.
-For more information, please see Public Health England's seasonal influenza vaccine uptake in GP patients: winter season 2018 to 2019 report.
+For more information, please see Public Health England's seasonal influenza vaccine uptake in GP patients: winter season 2019 to 2020 report.